 The Oglethorpe University Museum of Art hosts three exhibitions this spring: Jane Robbins Kerr: Bits and Pieces from Mississippi (Jan.
 10 – Mar.
 1), Georgia Watercolor Society’s 41st National Exhibition (Mar.
 14 – Apr.
 26), and the Southeastern Pastel Society 19th International Juried Exhibition (May 8 – June 21).

-In addition, OUMA will present “Quartet for The End of Time” as part of the Skylight Gallery Concert Series.
-Dr. Brent Runnels will be joined by violinist Helen Kim, cellist Charae Krueger, and clarinetist Ted Gurtch to perform this iconic 20th-century masterpiece by French composer Olivier Messiaen.
+The spring Skylight Gallery Concert series kicks off with “Quartet for The End of Time” on Feb.
+23. Dr. Brent Runnels will be joined by violinist Helen Kim, cellist Charae Krueger, and clarinetist Ted Gurch to perform this iconic 20th-century masterpiece by French composer Olivier Messiaen.
 Partly written while Messiaen was in a German concentration camp, this work is one of the most unique and powerful chamber music compositions.

-As a part of the Georgia History Festival, the OU Museum of Art also will offer free admission on February 9 for Super Museum Sunday.
+As a part of the Georgia History Festival, the museum will offer free admission on Feb.
+9 for Super Museum Sunday.
 This event highlights the founding of the Georgia colony and encourages residents and visitors alike to discover the history and rich culture of the state.

-OUMA will also participate once again in the annual nationwide Smithsonian magazine’s Museum Day and offer free admission on April 4 with a Museum Day ticket.
+And once again, OUMA will participate in the annual nationwide Smithsonian magazine’s Museum Day and offer free admission on April 4 with a Museum Day ticket.
 (Admission is always free for OUMA members and with a Petrel Pass!)

 This exhibition presents 30 photographs by Jane Robbins Kerr, a Jackson, Mississippi native who has spent most of her adult life in Atlanta, Georgia.
 After retiring from a real estate career, Kerr traveled the world photographing people and places.